Sneha-Martin18/Learnova/DEVOPS_IMPLEMENTATION.md

-# DevOps Implementation Guide - Learnova Student Management System
+# DevOps Implementation Guide - LEARNOVA Student Management System

 ## 🎯 Overview

-This document describes the complete DevOps CI/CD implementation for the Learnova Student Management System, a microservices-based application built with Django and Flask.
+This document describes the complete DevOps CI/CD implementation for the LEARNOVA Student Management System, a microservices-based application built with Django and Flask.

 ---